 Five years ahead.

-Ultimately, there is a great opportunity for Google to further influence the business environment as well as the way the general public uses search engines to enrich their lives.
+Ultimately, there is a great opportunity for Google to influence further the business environment and how the general public uses search engines to enrich their lives.
 However, the current path may be riddled with inconsistencies, flawed approaches, morally questionable practices, narrowed strategic vision, and many potentially incriminating road bumps.
-Usually, such harsh criticism is not appropriate for every business, however, a giant that has since its start virtually changed the way we search, find and process information can and should be held to a greater if not the greatest standard.
+Usually, such harsh criticism is not appropriate for every business; however, a giant that has since its start virtually changed the way we search, find and process information can and should be held to a greater, if not the greatest, standard.
 It is safe to assume that Google has the practical and financial means to evolve, conquer and maintain its influence on all of us; however, such greatness will not come without practical consequences for end users and businesses.
-It is up to the end users to determine the consequences that we are willing to tolerate.
+It is up to the end users to determine the consequences we are willing to tolerate.

-Brought to you by: World Consulting Group.
-Your premier management consulting firm in Columbia Missouri.
+Brought to you by World Consulting Group.
+Your premier management consulting firm in Columbia, Missouri.